Organ donation in Jewish law: Determination of death

 Another major debate around organ donation concerns with the definition of death.
-Because if the accepted definition if death is "incorrect", removing a heart from a donor who was established dead under the "wrong" criteria is tantamount to murder.
-With life-support and cardiopulmonary resuscitative technology, establishing the moment of death becomes more complicated and opinionated.
+If the accepted definition if death is "incorrect", removing a heart from a donor who was established dead under the "wrong" criteria is considered tantamount to murder.

 According to some, Jewish law defines death as a state of complete and irreversible cessation of cardiorespiratory function followed by a minimum of five minutes' waiting during which it is not restored (period of time depends on custom).
 After five minutes blood flow to organs have ceased, at which time it removal of organs to save a life is permitted according to some rabbinical opinions.
 Some opinions define death as solely the irreversible cessation of breathing, and some define death as the irreversible cessation of the heartbeat—which is the majority, long standing accepted opinion.

 In 1968, a Harvard committee decided on a set of criteria for irreversible coma, or brain stem death.
 Regarding the point at which a person is considered dead in the case of brain-stem death with a ventilator machine causing heartbeat, a definitive consensus from halachic authorities has not been reached as of today.
 However increasing numbers of orthodox authorities accept brain stem death with various stringencies, enabling surgeons to take full advantage of modern medical technology in transplantations of organs from the deceased.
-Israel, in particular, passed organ donation laws in 2008 with the full support of its Chief Rabbinate, and in other jurisdictions such organisations as the Halachic Organ Donor Society encourage and support donation.
+Israel, in particular, passed organ donation laws in 2008 with the full support of its Chief Rabbinate.

-Other considerations

-Apart from the problem of establishing death, there are additional problems in Jewish law that may arise in connection with organ donation.
-The Jewish religion attaches great importance to the dignity of the dead, and there are explicit laws as to the proper care to be given to the body, ensuring the respect of its dignity.
-However these pale beside the main issue of establishing death: